 The Group's main governance body is the Executive Board.
-The Executive Board is elected by the Council and is subject to the Council, which supervises activity of the Executive Board, controls the way the Executive Board ensures development and effective performance of the internal control system; considers appropriate candidates to the Executive Board, elects and approves the Executive Board Members, Audit Committee and Chief Risk Officer; controls that the Bank complies with the regulatory requirements in its business operation; monitors activities of the Executive Board; approves any changes in organizational structure of the Bank; examines the annual report and considers the Executive Board's proposals on the profit distribution; makes decisions on distribution of the annual budget, and monitors business of the Bank in general.
+The Executive Board is elected by the Council and is subject to the Council, which performs following functions:

+- supervises activity of the Executive Board, controls the way the Executive Board ensures development and effective performance of the internal control system; - controls that the Bank complies with the regulatory requirements in its business operation; - examines the annual report and considers the Executive Board's proposals on the profit distribution; - makes decisions on distribution of the annual budget; and - oversees business of the Bank in general.

-Structure of Group's Governance
+Structure of the Group's Governance